 What can be done to improve organisational health and ‘flow’?

-As a leader, you need to identify and attend to principles of healthy organisational systems that are being violated – often unintentionally.
+As a leader, you need to identify and attend to the principles of healthy organisational systems that are being violated – usually unintentionally.
 For example, who or what is being excluded?
 Who or what is being disrespected?
 Where is there an imbalance of exchange?